ILIAS-eLearning/ILIAS/components/ILIAS/COPage/README.md

 - Not all contexts support internal links.
 If the "More > Link" menu does not offer the menu item "Internal Link" while editing text paragraphs, the context does not support internal links.
 If the internal link format is used anyway in a paragraph, e.g. by copying it from other sources, the outcome (both in editing and presentation) is currently undefined.
 - If containers are copied and container page content links to sub-containers (e.g. folders), you need to use internal links and instance link areas for media objects to have them updated during the copy process.
+- If containers are exported/imported, ILIAS will update the internal links to repository objects by searching for to repository objects having the target object id set as their import id.
+More than one object may have this ID (imported multiple times).
+ILIAS will choose the latest imported object and re-reference the link accordingly (ilPageObject->resolveIntLinks()).

 ## Anchors